Park Yu-yeon

-Park Yu-yeon (Korean: 박유연; born 20 December 1998) is a South Korean professional baseball catcher who is currently playing for the Doosan Bears of the KBO League.
+Park Yu-yeon (Korean: 박유연; born 20 December 1998) is a South Korean professional baseball catcher who played for the Doosan Bears of the KBO League.
 He graduated from Dongsan High School and was selected for the Doosan Bears by a draft in 2017 (2nd draft, 6th round).
 He made his first hit in his debut game on 1 July 2017.